Content warning: This article contains descriptions of traumatic events, including sexual assault, and may be distressing to some readers.

 When does House of Hammer premiere?

-Directed by Elli Hakami and Julian P. Hobbs, House of Hammer premieres on the Discovery+ streaming service in the UK on September 2.
+Directed by Elli Hakami and Julian P. Hobbs, House of Hammer premieres on Discovery+ in the US on September 2.
+While there isn't an exact word on an Australian release date, it's likely that House of Hammer will air on Foxtel's Discovery+ channel and Foxtel's streaming app, Binge at a later date.

 Discovery’s President of Crime and Investigative Content, Linear and Streaming, Jason Sarlanis, said in a statement that "the accusations of rape and abuse brought against Armie Hammer in the last few years are just the tip of the iceberg when it comes to the Hammer family.